isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Problems:

-* As the hierarchy grows and more data is added to `Shape`, the constructors gets harder to write and maintain.
+* As the hierarchy grows and more data is added to `Shape`, the constructors get harder to write and maintain.
-* Why calculate the center for the `Triangle`? we may never us it.
+* Why calculate the center for the `Triangle`? we may never use it.
-* Add a data member to `Shape` (e.g., drawing style or canvas) and all derived classes and all users needs to be reviewed, possibly changes, and probably recompiled.
+* Add a data member to `Shape` (e.g., drawing style or canvas) and all classes derived from `Shape` and all code using `Shape` will need to be reviewed, possibly changed, and probably recompiled.

 The implementation of `Shape::move()` is an example of implementation inheritance: we have defined `move()` once and for all for all derived classes.